-The requirement to deliver statutory BNG applied to major developments from 12 February 2024.
-For minor development statutory BNG applied to applications submitted to the planning authority on 2 April 2024 and thereafter.
+The requirement to deliver statutory BNG came into being for major developments on 12 February 2024, and for minor developments on 2 April 2024.

-Definitions of major and minor are dealt with below.
+Definitions of major and minor are dealt with in Part 1 below.

-The legal basis for the BNG requirement stems from The Environment Act 2021 which amends the Town and Country Planning Act 1990 primarily by inserting Schedule 7A (itself amended by section 135 of the Levelling Up and Regeneration Act 2023).
+The legal basis for biodiversity net gain arises from The Environment Act 2021 which amends the Town and Country Planning Act 1990 primarily by inserting Schedule 7A (itself amended by section 135 of the Levelling Up and Regeneration Act 2023).
 References in this guidance to the "1990 Act" are references to Town and Country Planning Act 1990 Schedule 7A unless otherwise stated.